home // adulting // what to do if someone is blackmailing you with photos

 Preserve all evidence of the blackmail attempt.
 Save emails, text messages, social media interactions, and any other form of communication from the blackmailer.
 Take screenshots of online conversations and make copies of physical letters.
 This documentation will be crucial for law enforcement and may be used as evidence if legal action is taken.
 Keep a detailed log of all interactions, including dates, times, and the content of the messages.

-See also what to do if a pipe bursts in your apartment
+See also what to do if you witness a car accident

 Do not pay or comply with demands